natcap/invest.users-guide/source/getting_started.rst

 Working with the DEM
 ====================

-For the hydrology tools Water Purification: Nutrient Retention and Avoided Reservoir Sedimentation, having a well-prepared digital elevation model (DEM) is critical.
-It must have no missing data or circular flow paths and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.
+For the hydrology tools Nutrient Retention and Sediment, having a well-prepared digital elevation model (DEM) is critical.
+It must have no missing data and should correctly represent the surface water flow patterns over the area of interest in order to get accurate results.

 Here are some tips for working with the DEM and creating a hydrologically-correct DEM.
 Included is information on using built-in ArcGIS Spatial Analyst functions as well as ArcHydro (see resources below), an ArcGIS data model that has a more complex and comprehensive set of tools for modeling surface water features.
 ArcSWAT, AGWA, and BASINS, which are not covered here, are other options for delineating watersheds and doing watershed processing.
 This is only intended to be a brief overview of the issues and methods involved in DEM preparation.
 For more detail, see the Resources section below.

 + Use the highest quality, finest resolution DEM that is appropriate for your application.
 This will reduce the chances of there being sinks and missing data, and will more accurately represent the terrain's surface water flow, providing the amount of detail that is required for making informed decisions at your scale of interest.

-+ The Hydro_layers directory

-  When ArcGIS tools are run that use DEM-derived layers like slope and flow direction, the tool looks for a folder called 'Hydro_layers', located in the same folder as the DEM.
-If this folder does not exist, or any of the required derived layers within the folder don't exist, the tool will generate them from the input DEM, otherwise it uses the layers that already exist.
-In general, this is convenient and efficient.
-However, if you decide to use a different DEM than the one that was used to generate the files in Hydro_layers, and the new DEM is located in the same folder as the old DEM, the tool will not realize that it is different, and will continue to use the old derived layers.
-So in this case it is necessary to delete the Hydro_layers folder before re-running the tool using the new DEM, so that the derived layers are regenerated.

 + Mosaic tiled DEM data